italia/spid-django/README.md

 Warnings
 --------

+- debug server uses the same SAML2 certificates, please create your SAML2 certificates for production and also a real TLS one for httpd!
 - Unsolicited response error: [SameSite cookie restrictions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) will block cookies in Cross Domain POST if not in https.
 Use Firefox during tests on localhost with spid-saml-check.
-- Read djangosaml2 documentation, set COOKIE SECURE when in production and in https.
+- Read djangosaml2 documentation, set SESSION_COOKIE_SECURE in your project settings.py
 - The SPID Button template is only for test purpose, please don't use it in production, do your customization instead!
 - In a production environment please don't use "remote" as metadata storage, use "local" or "mdq" instead!
+- When using spid-saml-check via docker image, mind that the metadata download url would match to `https://172.17.0.1:8000/spid/metadata` and not to localhost!

 Authors
 ------------